Russell DaShiell: Career

 DaShiell relocated to Hollywood in the early 1970s and continued his session work, recording with artists such as Phil Everly, Danny O'Keefe, Bo Diddley, John Sebastian, and former Creedence Clearwater Revival member Tom Fogerty, recording his album Myopia with Stu Cook and Doug Clifford, also former Creedence members.
 He went on to work with Cook and Clifford on solo material and joined them in the Don Harrison Band, recording two albums for Atlantic Records in 1976 and opening for the Rolling Stones at Knebworth that year.

 DaShiell finally released solo material after signing with Epic Records.
 The Elevator album, featuring his collaborations with Cook and Clifford, was released in 1978.

 Although his solo career was initially short-lived, he continued to work on various projects, including a single and album with new band 'I Spy' in the 1980s with Doug Clifford on drums, signing with Sonet in Sweden.
 He also worked on a solo album by Doug Clifford.
 By the end of the 1980s he had moved into television soundtrack and editing work, notably on In Living Color.

 In the early 1990s he and his former Crowfoot bandmates Doug Killmer and Rick Jaeger were reunited to record the EP Mesenger in 1994.
 In the late 1990s DaShiell moved to Lake Tahoe and composed for advertising while continuing to record solo material.
-In 2000 he moved to Maui, writing and recording the albums Island Life and Foreverland, which he is currently updating for a 2022 release via his website spiritguitar.com.
+In 2000 he moved to Maui, writing and recording the album Island Life, which he is currently updating for a 2024 release via his website spiritguitar.com.
+He’s also been developing a project called Foreverland Forest, initially intended as a children’s book with music, expanded to be an animated film featuring 10 original songs from his upcoming solo album Foreverland.